hanzopgp/LSTMCryptoPricePrediction/README.md

 ## Presentation

 >Learning about tensorflow, jupyter notebook, numpy, matplotlib, sklearn and other libraries to quickly build and test neural networks.
+Starting from Sentdex's tutorial.

 ## Dependencies